Wireless speakers and audio buying guide

 From Bluetooth speakers to multi-room audio

-Your smartphone and your internet connection give you access to an endless supply of music.
-And wireless speakers and audio systems give you lots of new ways to listen.
-So many, in fact, that it’s not easy to choose the best gear for your situation.
-Read on — we’ll help you figure it out.
+our smartphone gives you access to an endless supply of music.
+And streaming that music from your phone to wireless speakers and audio systems gives you lots of ways to listen.
+So many that it can be tricky figuring out what's the best gear for your situation.
+Not to worry.
+We'll help you figure it out.

-Portable Bluetooth® speakers come in a variety of sizes.
+Portable Bluetooth speakers come in a variety of sizes.
 There are ultra-portable ones that make great traveling companions.
 Big, beefy models will liven up your tailgate parties or other outdoor get-togethers.
-Some models are even water- and shock-resistant — ideal for camping or poolside fun.
+Some models are waterproof, dustproof, and shock-resistant — ideal for camping or poolside fun.

 Bluetooth speakers are easy to pair with your smartphone or tablet.
 Getting connected usually takes just seconds.
 It's a direct connection that doesn't require a Wi-Fi network, so you can set up an instant audio system just about anywhere.
 Read our Bluetooth speaker buying guide for more detailed info.